davide-moletta/RISC-V-TE/README.md

 Return instructions are checked thanks to a shadow stack.
 Jump instructions are checked thanks to the Control Flow Graph.

+Note that this project has been developed on Espressif's [ESP32-C3-DevKitM-1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c3/esp32-c3-devkitm-1/index.html).
+Thus, it uses Espressif's utils to flash the exxecutable on the board.

 ## Requirements

 This project requires the [riscv-none-elf toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) to work.